ulfschneider/ulfschneider.github.io/_posts/blog/2011-06-27-scrum-and-architecture.md

 banner:
 bottomline:
 author:
-abstract: Making architectural decisions in a cooperative way at a point in time when they are needed - and not earlier, is a quality-improving paradigm in agile software development.
+abstract: Making architectural decisions in a cooperative way at a point in time when they are needed - and not earlier, is a quality-improving paradigm in Agile software development.
 My thesis is, that conceptual integrity will only be achieved for the software if one person has the final word regarding those decisions.
 This is the architect, serving the delivery team and the product and whose rights and duties in context of the Scrum process are being reflected in this article.
 ---
 This text was first published in OBJEKTspektrum, issue 4/2011, under the title [„Scrum und Architektur, konzeptionelle Integrität im Scrum Prozess“][schneider2011].
 I have enhanced and translated the initial document to publish it here.

-Making architectural decisions in a cooperative way at a point in time when they are needed - and not earlier, is a quality-improving paradigm in agile software development.
+Making architectural decisions in a cooperative way at a point in time when they are needed - and not earlier, is a quality-improving paradigm in Agile software development.
 My thesis is, that conceptual integrity will only be achieved for the software if one person has the final word regarding those decisions.
 This is the architect, serving the delivery team and the product and whose rights and duties in context of the Scrum process are being reflected in this article.

 Iterations
 ---